EqualifyEverything/equalify/README.md

 <img width="1510" alt="Screen Shot 2022-04-13 at 1 20 11 PM" src="https://user-images.githubusercontent.com/46652/163245142-f9844463-ba06-466e-aac1-92e069d07994.png">

 ## What does Equalify currently do?

-Equalify is in its infancy.

-The app currently scans pages for WCAG errors.
+The App currently scans pages for WCAG errors.

-Any site can be added to Equalify.

-Two integrations are supported: [Little Forrest](https://littleforest.co.uk/feature/web-accessibility/), a free WCAG 2.1 scan, and the popular [WAVE scan](https://wave.webaim.org/).
+Two WCAG integrations are supported: [Little Forrest](https://littleforest.co.uk/feature/web-accessibility/), a free WCAG 2.1 scan, and the popular [WAVE scan](https://wave.webaim.org/).

-After selecting an integration, import a site.
+After selecting an integration, import any site.

-The app supports XML sitemaps, WordPress sites, and single pages.
+The app imports pages from XML sitemaps, the WordPress API, and single URLs.

-Click "Scan" and Equalify reports WCAG errors as they are found.
+After all your pages are added, click "Scan" and Equalify reports WCAG errors as they are found.

 The goal: **Equalify every website.**